Hitchhike TV: 1994–2017: Brisbane community television

-March 2017–present: Online service
+2017–2019: Online service

 With the close of terrestrial broadcasting, the channel shifted its focus to online video on demand and reinvented itself as Queensland Online TV (also known as Q Online TV).

-Sports discussion program The Commentary Box was released via Facebook on 27 February 2017 as the inaugural show under the new branding.
+Sports discussion program The Commentary Box was released via Facebook on 27 February 2017 as the inaugural show under the new re-branding.
 The show featured three fans discussing the highlights of the previous week, with a Queensland focus.

 In June 2018, the service was rebranded as Hitchhike TV, returning to a linear streaming service with the video on demand element removed.
-Hitchhike TV streamed legacy 31 Digital content from their website in short programming blocks with an announcement it would eventually become a 24-hour streaming service.
-However, the service was discontinued in 2020 with no official statement.
+Hitchhike TV streamed legacy 31 Digital content from their website in short two-hour programming blocks with an announcement it would eventually become a 24-hour streaming service.
+However, the service was discontinued in 2019 with no official statement.

-HTV Awards

-The HTV AWARDS is an initiative by Hitchhike TV where individuals and organisations are awarded in a series of categories, each of which isolate a specific contribution to their industry.
-The standard awards list nominees in each category from which a winner is selected.
+Legacy

+On 31 July 2024, marking the 30th anniversary of when Briz 31 went to air, Brisbane YouTuber "IBIS Channel 32" released a documentary about the TV station.